vishnuyar/vishnuyar.github.io/_posts/2019-08-17-world-bank-projects.md

 In the 60's a majority of lending was given to Latin America and currently it is in Africa region.
 Lending to Asia has also reduced.
 It resonates with development of these regions in these 5 decades.

->Let us look at the Average Project lending agains the Number of projects Approved
+>Let us look at the Average Project lending against the Number of projects Approved

 ![Number of projects](/img/projects_count.png)